antirez/rax/README.md

 The function returns 1 if the current iterator key satisfies the operator compared to the provided key, otherwise 0 is returned.

+## Checking for iterator EOF condition

+Sometimes we want to know if the itereator is in EOF state before calling raxNext() or raxPrev().
+The iterator EOF condition happens when there are no more elements to return via raxNext() or raxPrev() call, because either raxSeek() failed to seek the requested element, or because EOF was reached while navigating the tree with raxPrev() and raxNext() calls.

+This condition can be tested with the following function that returns 1 if EOF was reached:

+    int raxEOF(raxIterator *it);

 ## Modifying the radix tree while iterating

 In order to be efficient, the Rax iterator caches the exact node we are at,